ninoNinkovic/LiveStamps/README.md

 # LiveStamps for Sublime Text 3
 ####A Sublime Text 3 Plugin to inject self updating metadata into any document.

-####Great For:

-  * Inserting self updating metadata into docblock headers
-  * Adding predefined signatures or class header info
-  * Tracking file meta no matter where it is moved/renamed
-  * The date the document was last modified
-  * The user or person who last modified the file.
-  * Adding a checksum to the file
-  * Updating all your projects with a new email address or URL when it changes

 ####Features:

   * Easy static/dynamic custom stamp creation with powerful regex matching